 Decide What Data You Can Retain

 …and what data you should securely remove.
-It’s already law that businesses shouldn’t collect and retain more information than is necessary, but the stakes will increase next year with fines of up to 4% of global turnover.
+It’s already law that businesses shouldn’t collect and retain more information than is necessary, but the stakes will increase in 2019 with fines of up to 4% of global turnover.

 Re-permission Your Database